felipelopezm1/Laplace-Verifications-Exploration-3D/README.md

 - Soft pink and yellow highlights
 - Font: **Basenji Variable** (if available; otherwise falls back to DejaVu Sans)

-> 💡 You can include your font file (`BasenjiVariable.ttf`) in the same folder as the notebook to activate the custom typography.

 ---

 ## ⚙️ Environment Setup